philcd89/Basic_LL_Reaching_Task_With_IMUs/README.md

 6) When "Bus" appears, click "Bus".
 MotionNode should now be connected to the IMU system.
 7) Click "Help".
 Click "Calibrate".
 With IMUs motionless, click "Start".
 Wait until the calibration is complete.
 8) Click "Node Viewer".
 Hover over the "+" button in the bottom right of the screen.
 Hit the ">" button to connect to the IMUs.
 Select a node (an IMU).
 The animation should now follow the motion of the IMU.
+9) Make sure the IMUs sample at 100 Hz

 <br>